Make a tart tin wreath using your favorite vintage baking tins.

 Begin by deciding if you want your tin’s face up, face down, or a mix.

 Use masking tape to tape the pipe cleaners to your tins.
 Tape is not permanent, but it will hold and won’t damage most tins.
-It may leave a sticky residue, but you can clean that up with Goo Gone if you ever decide to use them for something else later.
+It may leave a sticky residue, but you can clean that up with Goo Gone if you ever decide to reuse them later.
 I also used hot glue to glue the smaller, round tins to the center of my stars.
-Again, not permanent but also not damaging.
+Again, not permanent, but not damaging either.
 Photos below…

 STEP 2: